Brumelove/TrafficUpdate/README.md

-# Crowdsourcing for real time traffic
+# Android app that Crowdsources for real time traffic in Maurirtius